Create Points Tool

 - Fields are Lat/Long Integers (x 1,000,000): The coordinates are displayed in a whole number format.

 - Fields are Projected Floating Points: The coordinates are displayed in a geographic projection.
 By default, Designer uses WGS84.
 Enter a different projection, or select "..." to open the Edit Project dialog.
-See Projection Support.
+Visit Projection Support for more information.